-If you are visiting the area for work, family reasons, holiday or studies, you can register temporarily (from 16 days to 3 months) with Woodhouse Medical Practice.
+If you are visiting the area for work, family reasons, holiday or studies, you can register temporarily (from 16 days to 3 months).
 You’ll still remain registered with your permanent GP back at home.

 To register as a temporary resident the place you are staying needs to be within our inner catchment area.
 After three months you will have to apply to register with our surgery as a permanent resident.

 We will pass details of any treatment you have to your GP, who will add the information to your medical records.